Martin E. Marty

-Martin Emil Marty (born on February 5, 1928) is an American Lutheran religious scholar who has written extensively on religion in the United States.
+Martin Emil Marty (February 5, 1928 – February 25, 2025) was an American Lutheran religious scholar who wrote extensively on religion in the United States.

+Life and career

-Early life and education
+Early life

-Marty was born on February 5, 1928, in West Point, Nebraska, and raised in Iowa and Nebraska.
-He was a member of the Lutheran Church–Missouri Synod and was educated at Concordia College, Milwaukee, Wisconsin and Concordia Seminary, St. Louis, Missouri.
-Marty continued with graduate work, receiving a Doctor of Philosophy degree from the University of Chicago in 1956.
+Marty was born on February 5, 1928, in West Point, Nebraska, to Emil, a parochial school teacher and organist, and Anne Louise (Wuerdemann) Marty.
+Raised in Iowa and Nebraska, he was a member of the Lutheran Church–Missouri Synod and was educated a Lutheran preparatory school, then at Concordia College in Milwaukee, Wisconsin and Concordia Seminary of St. Louis, Missouri.
+Marty completed masters level work at the Lutheran School of Theology at Chicago through 1954, and received a Doctor of Philosophy degree from the University of Chicago in 1956.
 He served as a Lutheran pastor from 1952 to 1967 in the suburbs of Chicago.

 Career

+In 1958, Marty planted The Lutheran Church of the Holy Spirit in Elk Grove Village, Illinois.
+Though Marty became a founding influence in the Evangelical Lutheran Church in America, Holy Spirit was planted within the Lutheran Church - Missouri Synod and remains a member church of the Lutheran Church - Missouri Synod.

+In 1962, Life magazine included Marty among "One Hundred of the Most Important Young Men and Women in the United States” in a special issue focused on what they termed "The Take-Over Generation."
+Marty was cited as “a penetrating, outspoken critic of suburban church life in America,” who served as associate editor of The Christian Century and led "the fastest growing Lutheran parish in the country.”

-From 1963 to 1998 Marty taught at the University of Chicago Divinity School, eventually holding an endowed chair, the Fairfax M. Cone Distinguished Service Professorship.
-His more than 130 doctoral advisees at the University of Chicago include M. Craig Barnes, James R. Lewis, Jeffrey Kaplan, Jonathan M. Butler, John G. Stackhouse Jr., and Vincent Harding, as well as Susan Henking, Shimer College president.
+From 1963 to 1998, Marty taught at the University of Chicago Divinity School, eventually holding an endowed chair, the Fairfax M. Cone Distinguished Service Professorship.
+His more than 130 doctoral advisees at the University of Chicago included M. Craig Barnes, Jonathan M. Butler, Vincent Harding, Jeffrey Kaplan, James R. Lewis, and John G. Stackhouse Jr.

 Marty served as president of the American Academy of Religion, the American Society of Church History, and the American Catholic Historical Association.
 He was the founding president and later the George B. Caldwell Scholar-in-Residence at the Park Ridge Center for the Study of Health, Faith, and Ethics.
-He has served on two US presidential commissions and was director of both the Fundamentalism Project of the American Academy of Arts and Sciences and the Public Religion Project at the University of Chicago sponsored by the Pew Charitable Trusts.
-He has served at St. Olaf College in Northfield, Minnesota, since 1988 as Regent, Board Chair, Interim President in late 2000, and since 2002 as Senior Regent.
+He served on two US presidential commissions and was director of both the Fundamentalism Project of the American Academy of Arts and Sciences and the Public Religion Project at the University of Chicago sponsored by the Pew Charitable Trusts.
+He served at St. Olaf College in Northfield, Minnesota, from 1988 as Regent, Board Chair, Interim President in late 2000, and since 2002 as Senior Regent.